pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :param int key_size: The length in bits of the modulus.
 Should be at least 2048.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`.

         :raises ValueError: If the public_exponent is not valid.